 With that short acknowledgement I have lost no ground.
 My ideological opponent and I have simply accepted the popular (and in no way inferior or inaccurate) definition of racism, and I can raise without delay the two points regarding reverse racism that matter most: origin and scale.

 Scale addresses the deflection (“White people are discriminated against, too!”).
 We do not need to redefine racism to obliterate the deflection.
 Yes, no matter your race and no matter what race you’re thinking about or interacting with, harmful stereotypes and hateful acts are wrong, horrific, and deserve condemnation.
 But the racism of all strains that blacks face is an infinitely more colossal problem than that which whites face.
 It isn’t white names on resumes that are 50% less likely to get a call back for an interview.
 It’s black names.
 It isn’t white kids who are 2-3 times more likely to be suspended or expelled from school compared to others who commit the same offenses.
 It’s black kids.
 And on and on into every arena of life.
 Yet we live in a society where whites are so shockingly divorced from the facts that they can think discrimination against them is worse than against people of color at the precise same time the FBI finds only 10.5% of all hate crimes in 2015 were directed against whites (a typical percentage), even though the U.S. is still nearly 70% white!
+White supremacist and rightwing extremist violence is more frequent than that of Islam, the Left, and black nationalists combined.
 23 of the 900 hate crimes that occurred in the 10 days following the election were against Trump supporters, mostly white, yet we somehow pretend this is just as egregious as all the rest combined (directed against Jews, Muslims, Hispanics, blacks, gays).

 White delusions are quite astounding.
 It’s not that abuse against whites isn’t wrong and must cease, it’s that no knowledgeable or thinking person would use reverse racism to diminish the importance of dismantling anti-black racism and its effects, past and present.
 The difference of scale is huge.